-20 Ways to Get Paid To Answer Questions
+18 Ways to Get Paid To Answer Questions

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

-Instead, I’m talking about money you can earn by answering legitimate questions from real people.
+Did you know you can make money by answering questions online?
+I’m talking about earning money by answering legitimate questions from real people.
 These are sites where people like you and me ask questions and want answers.

-How to Answer Questions For Money
+How to Get Paid To Answer Questions

+Each of these sites works a bit differently.
+However, all of them will pay you to answer questions.
 Check out the summaries for each site listed and see if this might be the right online side job for you.

 1. JustAnswer